Vashon Wilderness Program Auction After-Sale

 Back by popular demand, Richard Moore presents a stellar comedy line up at the Vashon Theatre on Saturday May 17.

 Two Drink Minimum Comedy brings to the stage, seven insightful comedians who will entertain us with their diverse takes on life.
-The showcase includes a plus size menopausal babe, an unconventional Native American, an ex-con podcaster mom, a wrestling coach with a weird name, a single girl growing up on Vashon, a little person and a big man.
+The showcase includes a plus size menopausal babe, an unconventional Native American, an ex-con podcaster mom, a wrestling coach with a weird name, a NY/LA actor/comedian now breaking into Vashon, a little person and a big man.

 Join us for a delightful night of comedy that showcases PNW headliners and Vashon talent alike.
 The evening is sure to wake us from Winter’s hibernation.